Showing posts with label Lilian Jackson Braun. Show all posts

 Lilian Jackson Braun

-Today I'm back with The Cat Who series; there are 29 in total, but don't quote me.
+Today I'm back with more from the original The Cat Who series; there are 29 in total, but don't quote me.
 I got an urge to reread this epic series earlier this year, for the first time since 2007.

-Eight down, including today's review, and ONLY twenty-one to go!
+Ten down, including today's review, and ONLY Nineteen to go!
 MOL

 The Cat Who Wasn't There ~ BK 14

-📚 This Week’s Paw‑Approved Top Pick: The Cat Who Played Post Office
+🐾 This Week’s Paw‑Approved Pick: The Cat Who Sniffed Glue

 🐾 What’s the Story?